gctools-outilsgc/aurora-website/src/docs/en/data/legends-and-tooltips.md

 Legends should typically be aligned to the side of the graph, unless there is secondary axis in which case the legend should be placed at the bottom of the graph.

-Do not rely only on colour, different shapes can be used for individual data points to make the sets more distinguishable.
+Do not rely only on colour.
+Different shapes can be used for individual data points to make the sets more distinguishable.

 #### Side Aligned Legend